 Water once or twice a week if you live in dry climates like Nevada or Arizona.
 In areas that receive substantial rainfall, you can probably get away without having to water your mature plants for the entire season.

-What Are the Diseases and Pests Affecting Lantana?
+Diseases and Pests Affecting Lantana

 If the plant doesn’t receive sufficient airflow, it might start to show signs of botrytis or powdery mildew.
 However, in most cases, lantana is a very hardy plant that is resistant to disease.
 Deer also avoid easting lantana.